Monday, 20 February 2023

 sleep and awake, drifting.
 My left hemisphere

-was wiped clean erased these images came in
+was wiped clean, and these images came in

-a half-awake hallucinations, I was like that for days.
+half-awake hallucination; Is, I was like that for days.

-director couldn’t capture what I seen.
+director couldn't capture what I saw.
 I have never seen

-Aya Waska wouldn’t have a look in.
+Aya Waska would need to look in.
 My long- term

 I was leaving humanity.